Caleb-Sutherland/votingbuck-frontend/README.md

 * Redux Thunk
 * Tailwind CSS

+You will also need to create a .env file and place it in the root of the project.
+The file should contain one line:

+REACT_APP_API_BASE_URL=https://api.votingbuck.com

+This is used to make requests to the backend.

 Once this is complete, you can run "npm start" to start the development server.

 ## Deployment and Production